SadeghAllahverdi/SimpleCalculator/README.md

-## About
+##About
-This is my first C# project.
-I made this simple calculator to learn C# clean coding conventions and get familiarized with C# syntax and env
+A simple calculator built in C# to practice clean coding conventions and explore the language's syntax and development environment.
-(I used AI assistance for most of the XAML styling for my calculator)
+(XAML styling assisted by AI)